 AMP CDN (Content Delivery Network) - This takes your AMP-optimised content and caches them in order to deliver the page more quickly.
 This is referred to as AMP-Cache.

 In essence, AMP HTML is a simple guideline on how best to perform.
-However, there are specific minimum requirements that you need to take into consideration when building your AMP if you wish to meet the standard.
+However, there are specific minimum requirements that you need to take into consideration when building your AMP landing pages if you wish to meet the standard.

 You need to designate your page as an AMP by including amp-html or the AMP symbol in the opening HTML tag.